terminal-api/postman/README.md

 4. Select the environment you want to use in the top right corner of Postman
 5. Make requests!

-### Variables

-This collection uses the following variables to make it easy to chain requests together:
-- `baseUrl`
-- `secretKey`
-- `connectionToken`
-- `vehicleId`
-- `driverId`
-- `syncId`

-> **Note:** You can set these variables in your environment or collection.
-Some will be set automatically for you based on the response of previous requests.

 ### Getting Started Video 🎥

 Here's a video that shows you how you can get started with Terminal